-September 8 is National Grandparents’ Day.
+The first Sunday after Labor Day is National Grandparents’ Day.
 Have you ever heard the advice “eat like your grandparents”?
-This bon mot encourages us to step away from over-processed foods and hew to meals your grand- or great-grand parents would make.
+This bon mot encourages us to step away from over-processed foods and hew to meals your grand- or great-grand parents would make, like oatmeal.

 Good advice, but beware.
 Marketers have cleverly wrapped an old-time word around new products such as quick-cooking oats, steel cut oats, pre-sweetened instant oats, and oatmeal bars packaged to look like granola bars.
+But do these count?
 I’m pretty sure Grandma would look at these with a curious eye.

 Some may be as nutritious, but when I see the added sugar and unpronounceable preservatives, I get wary.
 So I stick with a classic: Old-Fashioned Oats and add a new twist: Not Your Grandmother’s Oatmeal.

 Cooking time for this recipe is only about 5 minutes vs. 1-2 for the quick-cooking oatmeal, so, really, is that even a difference?

 First, notice the basic instructions for oatmeal is 2 parts liquid with one part oats.
 Liquid is generally water or milk.
 I like to do half water and half milk (I use Almond milk).
 Your preferences may vary; use whatever suits your personal taste.

 Bring the liquid to a boil in a saucepan, then add oatmeal and boil for about 5 minutes, stirring occasionally.
 (If it seems a little watery, boil for an additional 1-2 minutes and stir vigorously).

 But, let’s be honest – the real magic to oatmeal is the TOPPINGS, amirite?